-As the crankshaft rotates, each tooth aligns with the crankshaft position sensor.
-At that time, the magnetic flux in the sensor's coil changes since the air gap between the sensor pickup and the sprocket changes.
+- The crankshaft position sensor is installed on the rear end of the cylinder block.
+The sensor generates a pulse when one of the teeth on the perimeter of the crankshaft plate (rotating together with the crankshaft) passes in front of it.
+The ECM determines the crankshaft angular position by counting the number of pulses. - As the crankshaft rotates, each tooth of the crankshaft plate aligns with the crankshaft position sensor so that the magnetic flux in the sensor's coil changes since the air gap between the sensor pickup and the crankshaft plate changes.
 This change in magnetic flux induces a voltage pulse in the sensor and the pulse is transmitted to the ECM.